Skin Graft Care

 2. Why might it be difficult to harvest adequate grafting tissue from a burn victim?

-3. What are the benefits of a meshing a skin graft?
-What are the risks of drawbacks?
+3. What are the benefits of meshing a skin graft?
+What are the risks and drawbacks?

 Outcomes

-Under ideal circumstances, a healthy wound bed will provide nourishment to the skin graft while new, fragile vasculature forms between the wound and the graft.
-As the graft begins to be supplied with blood flow, integration should occur and epithelial tissue will fuse the 2 parts together (also filling in any holes from meshing).
+Under ideal circumstances, a healthy wound bed will nourish the skin graft while new, fragile vasculature forms between the wound and the graft.
+As the graft begins to be supplied with blood flow, integration should occur, and epithelial tissue will fuse the 2 parts together (also filling in any holes from meshing).
 The appearance, sensation, and function of the skin graft should provide better results than allowing the area to heal by secondary intention, which often results in large amounts of scar tissue and lack of innervation and temperature regulation (1,3,4).

-The new blood supply for the graft should be established by 5-7 days of healing, though it will take several weeks of pressure dressings and wound care before the area has integrated fully.
-For donor sites, FTSGs will take 2-3 weeks to heal due to the thicker graft excision and STSG will take around 1-2 weeks.
+The new blood supply for the graft should be established by 5-7 days of healing, though it will take several weeks of pressure dressings and wound care before the area fully integrates.
+For donor sites, FTSGs will take 2-3 weeks to heal due to the thicker graft excision, and STSGs will take around 1-2 weeks.
 After initial integration, it can take up to a year before the maturation process of the graft is complete, including more uniform pigmentation and softening of the skin.
 Some scarring at both the graft and donor site is expected (1,3,4).

 Risks and Complications

-As with any treatment option, there are risks of skin grafting.
-Graft failure is the greatest risk and can occur with varying prevalence (anywhere from 3%-30%) depending on the specific details of the individual case.
-After initial transfer, skin grafts are nourished by the wound bed while revascularization takes place.
+As with any treatment option, skin grafting has risks.
+Graft failure is the greatest risk and can occur with varying prevalence (anywhere from 3% to 30%) depending on the specific details of the individual case.
+After the initial transfer, the wound bed nourishes skin grafts while revascularization occurs.

-If the graft is separated from the wound bed or the metabolic demands of the graft are too great for the wound bed to support, revascularization will be interrupted or not occur and the graft will fail, allowing the tissue to die.
-Graft separation can occur from shearing force from improper wound treatment or client activity level, or from fluid or hematoma formation between the graft and wound bed.
+If the graft is separated from the wound bed or its metabolic demands are too great for the wound bed to support, revascularization will be interrupted or not occur, and the graft will fail, allowing the tissue to die.
+Graft separation can occur from shearing force from improper wound treatment or client activity level or from fluid or hematoma formation between the graft and wound bed.
 Meshing may reduce the risk of this complication (1,5).

-Signs that a graft may be failing to revascularize include pallor or gray discoloration, or even black eschar around 1-2 weeks after grafting.
-Some superficial sloughing or necrosis may take place even a few weeks after the grafting even if healthy tissue is developing underneath, so proper wound care is necessary to distinguish between the two (1,5).
+Signs that a graft may be failing to revascularize include pallor, gray discoloration, or even black eschar around 1-2 weeks after grafting.
+Some superficial sloughing or necrosis may take place even a few weeks after the grafting, even if healthy tissue is developing underneath, so proper wound care is necessary to distinguish between the two (1,5).

 Additional risks include contracture or deformed healing, especially for STSG over irregularly shaped wounds, keloids or excessive scar formation, infection, chronic pain, loss of sensation, skin discoloration or lack of hair growth, and scarring all of which can occur at the graft site as well as the donor site (1,5).

-There are of course conditions where skin grafting is contraindicated altogether for client safety or high risk of graft failure.
+Of course, there are conditions where skin grafting is contraindicated altogether for client safety or high risk of graft failure.
 A skin graft should absolutely not be performed for wounds that are actively infected or where bleeding has been unable to be stopped.
 Clients who have had skin removed due to cancer but the removal was incomplete should also not undergo a skin graft (1,5).

 Clients who smoke, have a bleeding disorder, take anticoagulant or long-term corticosteroid medications, or are malnourished are at an increased risk for graft failure and poor wound healing and are poor candidates for the procedure (1,5).